Corporate Reporting Review

 - enquires into accounts falling within its remit which come to its attention, whether through selection for review or through complaints;

-- contributes to and seeks to sustain a European Union approach to enforcement that is vigorous, consistent and cost-effective; and
+- contributes to and seeks to sustain an approach to enforcement that is vigorous, consistent and cost-effective; and

-- seeks an appropriate level of recognition within the financial reporting community so as to maximise the deterrent effect of the Conduct Committee’s corporate reporting review activities.
+- seeks an appropriate level of recognition within the financial reporting community so as to maximise the deterrent effect of the Supervision Committee’s corporate reporting review activities.

-In carrying out its corporate reporting review work the Conduct Committee takes cost-benefit considerations fully into account and maintains operating procedures that take account of best practice, are consistent with those of other regulators world-wide and promote an effective and efficient enforcement process.
+In carrying out its corporate reporting review work the Supervision Committee takes cost-benefit considerations fully into account.
+The FRC, maintains operating procedures that take account of best practice, are consistent with those of other regulators world-wide and promote an effective and efficient enforcement process.